hfutchenchao-star/SoPer-main/README.md

 ## Datasets

-We use the Yelp dataset as our primary benchmark.
 To prepare the data for training and evaluation, please follow the preprocessing pipeline described below.

 > **Note:** Please ensure all scripts are executed from the project root and update the local file paths within the scripts to match your environment.